nguyen-thanh05/Supervised-Autoencoder-LSTM-experiment/README.md

 # Supervised-Autoencoder-LSTM-experiment

 Supervised Autoencoder<sup>(1)</sup> definitely helps improve the performance of a fully connected network.
-I wonder if this technique will generalise and improve the performance of an LSTM model.
+I wonder if this technique will generalise and improve the performance of an LSTM model in a timeseries context.

+# Packages/Denpencies Requirements
+GPU for training
+Pytorch cuda
+Numpy
+Torchinfo
+Matplotlib

 # Citations